MesoNET/user-documentation/docs/juliet/MPI/MPI_and_Apptainer.md

 :::caution

-The present document is intended to offer some examples and tips for MesoNET supercomputers and should not be taken as a comprehensive User Guide.
-We encourage you to read and understand the [Apptainer Documentation](https://apptainer.org/docs/user/1.0/mpi.html) before proceeding.
+The present document is inteended to offer some examples and tips for MesoNET supercomputers and should not be taken as an comprehensive User Guide.
+We encourage you to read and uderstand the [Apptainer Documentation](https://apptainer.org/docs/user/1.0/mpi.html) before proceeding.

 :::